-An excellent keeper Pumpkin squash is available year-round with a peak season during the monsoon season and autumn months.
+Pumpkin squash is available year-round, with peak season in the fall through winter.

-The Pumpkin squash is an important source of food in India and one of the most mass consumed vegetable crops.
-It is popular for use in curries in all states of India not only for everyday meals but special occasions as well.
-Pumpkin squash curry without garlic and onions is a dish traditionally served at Hindu weddings and religious ceremonies.
+The Pumpkin squash is an important source of food in India and is one of the most mass consumed vegetable crops.
+Popular for its use in curries, Pumpkin squash is used in everyday and special occasion meals, and in India, the Pumpkin squash is believed to help support healthy digestion and can aid in the elimination of intestinal worms.
+As per Ayurveda, Pumpkin squash is also used for its antiparasitic, anti-inflammatory, and diuretic properties.
+Squash curry cooked without garlic and onions is a traditional dish served at Hindu weddings and religious ceremonies.
 In Rajasthan and Uttar Pradesh, a curry of sweet and sour pumpkin is popularly eaten at times of fasting as well as for celebrations and religious ceremonies.
 In southern India, Pumpkin squash is also used to make the traditional vegetable-based soup known as sambar.

 Recipes that include Pumpkin Squash.
 One is easiest, three is harder.